 In Brock’s memory

 Brock loved learning and was a critical thinker who always offered a unique perspective.
-The McLeod family has initiated two bursary funds in his memory:
+We have funded two bursaries in his memory:

 Organ & Body Donation